Taylordn15/backend-bandits/README.md

 # Food Findr

-Welcome to our beckend project.
+Welcome to our back end project.
 Food Findr is a website where you can search for restaurants in your area and make reservations for them.

 <img width="1440" alt="Screen Shot 2021-05-07 at 11 36 44 AM" src="https://user-images.githubusercontent.com/71455657/117475545-2b027280-af2a-11eb-9717-0721f7c9ea58.png">